ScanMountGoat/xc3_lib/DEVELOPMENT.md

  Files can be extracted from a dump of the game by dumping the romfs from Yuzu or Ryujinx and then dumping the ard and arh archive files using [XbTool](https://github.com/AlexCSDev/XbTool/releases).

 ### Xenoblade Chronicles 2
 Files can be loaded without repacking the ard and arh files by using a romfs mod with the DLC.
 This also includes the free language pack DLC.
-The files should match the folder structure of the archive and use the title ID of the DLC like `yuzu/load/modded files/model/bl/bl000101.arc`.
+The files should match the folder structure of the archive and use the title ID of the DLC.
+Example paths for the free Japanese voice DLC (0100E95004039063) for the US version of the game are listed below.
+`yuzu/load/0100E95004039063/modded files/monolib/shader/lib_nx.ini`
+`Ryujinx/mods/contents/0100E95004039063/romfs/monolib/shader/lib_nx.ini`

 ### Xenoblade Chronicles 3
 The easiest way to test files is using an emulator like Ryujinx and the [xc3-file-loader](https://github.com/RoccoDev/xc3-file-loader) plugin for loading modded files.